Richard Crossman: Political career: 1945–51

 Crossman entered the House of Commons at the 1945 general election as the Member of Parliament (MP) for Coventry East, a seat he held until shortly before he died in 1974.
 During 1945–46 he served, on the nomination of the Foreign Secretary Ernest Bevin, as a member of the Anglo-American Committee of Inquiry into the Problems of European Jewry and Palestine.
-The committee's report, submitted in April 1946, included a recommendation for 100,000 Jewish displaced persons to be permitted to enter Palestine.
+The committee's report, submitted in April 1946, included a recommendation for 100,000 Jewish displaced persons to be permitted to enter Mandatory Palestine.
 Short of American financial and military assistance, the British government refused to implement the report's recommendations.
 Thereafter Crossman led the socialist opposition to the official British policy for Palestine.
 That incurred Bevin's enmity, and may have been the primary factor which prevented Crossman from achieving ministerial rank during the 1945–51 government.
-Crossman initially supported the Arab cause, but after meeting Chaim Weizmann he became a lifelong Zionist.
+Crossman initially supported the Arab cause, but became a lifelong Zionist after meeting Chaim Weizmann.
 In his diary, he described Weizmann as "one of the very few great men I have ever met."
-Crossman remained a supporter of Israel during his political career from the late-1940s until he died in 1974.
+Crossman remained a supporter of Israel during his political career from the late-1940s until his death in 1974.
+At a 1959 lecture in Israel, Crossman attacked what he perceived as hypocrisy over Israel regarding anti-indigenous racism."For generations it had been assumed that civilisation would be spread by the white man settling overseas...
+No one, until the 20th century, seriously challenged their right, or indeed their duty, to civilise these continents by physically occupying them, even at the cost of wiping out the aboriginal population."